9dots/9dots.io-pages/OIf82aa.md

 ## Elaborate - 15 minutes

-Students will throw out their first attempts and begin a second round of building with fresh spaghetti and marshmallows.
+Students throw out their first attempts and begin a second round of building with fresh spaghetti and marshmallows.

 ## Evaluate - 5 minutes